AaltoSciComp/scicomp-docs/help.rst

 * Problems with Triton, using Triton
 * Help with software on Triton
-* Data advice, FAIR data
+* Data advice, FAIR data, confidential data, data organization
 * Suggestions on tools and workflows to use
 * General research software and research tools
 * Advice on other Aalto services